lsst-dm/dm_dev_guide/install.rst

    libxrender1 libxt-dev m4 make openjdk-7-jre \
    perl-modules zlib1g-dev -y

-The Stack also requires Python 2.7.
+The Science Pipelines also require Python 2.7.
 If your system doesn't come with a recent version of Python 2.7, you can elect to allow the stack to install Python locally via Anaconda for you later in the process.

 .. _source-install-redhat-prereqs: